 - See also

-N-key rollover in SW Series keyboards is achieved by allowing each switch to only conduct electricity for 50 µs.
+Ghosting in SW Series keyboards is prevented during normal typing by allowing each switch to only conduct electricity briefly, for around 10–100 µs.
 This is achieved using the sink pulse Hall sensors.
 By the time that a second key is pressed, the first key should have already stopped conducting, and there will not be two keys conducting electricity at once.
 As such, even if the first key is held, it is no longer detected.
 With only one key active at a time, current cannot pass the wrong way through any of the switches (transistors will generally conduct in either direction between collector and emitter, but are only designed for current passing in the correct direction).

-Key repeat in SW keyboards was achieved using a strobe pin (STB) on the connector.
-This strobe output instructs the host equipment to apply repeat to the last keys depressed.
-There were at least three ways to enable the strobe output:
+Key repeat in SW keyboards was achieved by the keyboard outputting a strobe signal.
+This strobe signal instructs the host equipment to apply repeat to the last keys depressed.
+There were at least three ways to enable the strobe signal:

 - Double-action switches, referred to by Micro Switch as “bi-level” (this was designed to mimic electric typewriters): with stage two actuated, auto-repeat strobe is enabled

 - Repeat key: a dedicated key enables auto-repeat of whichever other key you hold